The Otterbury Incident: Reception

 On publication, the book was dedicated to Day-Lewis's two godsons, Jonathan Fenby and Richard Osborne.
-It was the second of his two children's book and adapted from the French screenplay of Nous les gosses (Us Kids) that was filmed in 1941.
+It was the second of his two children's books and adapted from the French screenplay of Nous les gosses (Us Kids) that was filmed in 1941.
 It has been described as "a minor children’s classic, remaining in print for nearly half a century".
 Japanese filmmaker Hayao Miyazaki included it in his list of 50 essential children's books.

 The novel has been commended for its style, which is a parody of serious historical writing.
 One critic commented that "George [the narrator] very much styles himself the official war historian, writing up the history of 'The Otterbury Incident' in the high serious language of an epoch changing event.
 It is the delightful first person voice of George that gives the novel its humour and charm.
 Sometimes poor George – who is a just a little bit on the geeky side – takes his writing responsibilities more seriously than the combatants."